ElizaLo/NLP-Natural-Language-Processing/Language Models/README.md

 2. `text-davinci-002` is an InstructGPT model based on `code-davinci-002`
 3. `text-davinci-003` is an improvement on `text-davinci-002`

+### Davinci

+Davinci is the most capable model family and can perform any task the other models can perform and often with less instruction.
+For applications requiring a lot of understanding of the content, like summarization for a specific audience and creative content generation, Davinci is going to produce the best results.

+Another area where Davinci shines is in understanding the intent of text.
+Davinci is quite good at solving many kinds of logic problems and explaining the motives of characters.
+Davinci has been able to solve some of the most challenging AI problems involving cause and effect.

+- ➡️ Good at: **Complex intent, cause and effect, summarization for audience**

 ### `text-davinci-003` model

 > OpenAI releases a new language model for GPT-3 trained with human feedback (**November 2022**).
 It brings numerous improvements, according to OpenAI.